UMD: A Globally Connected University

 You must be in good academic and judicial standing and you must not have any registration blocks to participate in this program.
 The minimum GPA for this program is listed above.

-This program is open to UMD graduate students, visiting graduate students, educators, and teaching artists.
+This program is open to UMD and non-UMD seniors, graduate students, visiting graduate students, educators, and teaching artists.

 An interview is required as part of the application process.